-Budapest, Budapest University Library, Codex Italicus 1
+Budapest, Budapest University Library, MS Italicus 1

 Divine Comedy - Budapest Manuscript Facsimile Edition